MooersLab/colabcctbxsnips/README.md

 # colabcctbxsnips

-[CCTBX](https://cci.lbl.gov/docs/cctbx/) code fragment library in the form of a Google Colab snippet notebook.
-This library is a small collection of the code fragment to aid doing routine and not so routine computational tasks in protein crystallography.
+A code fragment library in the form of a Google Colab snippet notebook.
+See this website for an excellent introduction to CCTBX [(Computational Crystallography Toolbox)](https://cci.lbl.gov/docs/cctbx/).
+The colabcctbxsnips library is a collection of the code fragment to aid doing routine and not so routine computational tasks in protein crystallography.
 Accessing the snippets requires using a new Colab notebook.

 Click on the blue button below to open the notebook on Colab and follow the instructions at the top of the notebook on how to copy the notebook to Google Drive and then make it available to new Colab notebooks.
 This step has to be done only once.
 The snippets will be available on your next log-in although files and software installed on Colab with not be available on your next login to Colab.